UC Library Search is the University of California’s unified discovery and borrowing system.

 Look carefully at the description of each database.
 Note:

-In some article databases you may click on either the button or the button, which will help you locate the full text of the article online or the physical location of the journal or newspaper on campus.
+In some article databases you may click on the button, which will help you locate the full text of the article online or the physical location of the journal or newspaper on campus.

 Guides to over 20,000 collections housed in 200 libraries, archives, historical societies, special collections and museums across California are searchable at the Online Archive of California (OAC).
 Collection guides, also known as finding aids, are descriptive guides to archival (primary source) collections.
 These collections may be physically located in archives or digitized on the web.
 The guides help users learn more about the scope of a collection so they know if it is likely to meet their research needs.